Rigorous coursework focused on research training

 Comprehensive Qualifying Examination: To proceed further on their research journeys, students are required to clear their CQEs conducted by their respective areas of specialization.
 The CQE has three components – a written exam, viva voce and examination of the status of the 'Research Paper'.

-Students who hold a PGDM from any IIM or a PGPBM from IIMT will be exempt from the PGP courses offered in year one, provided the student has a CGPA of 2.55/4.33 or equivalent and has obtained the diploma within 5 years from the year of admission to the FPM program.
+Students who hold a PGDM from any IIM or a PGPBM from IIMT will be exempt from the PGPM courses offered in year one, provided the student has a CGPA of 2.55/4.33 or equivalent and has obtained the diploma within 5 years from the year of admission to the DPM program.

 All students have to undergo the DPM level courses that will be offered in Year 1.